 Retirement might seem like a long way off, but if the military teaches you anything, it's to have a plan.
 Even if that plan ends up changing a million times, it's still good to have a framework sketched out.
 So, if you're anywhere past your 10-year mark, you should probably be thinking about your retirement!
 Well-earned and well-deserved.
 But where to settle down and where to call home is a tough question after years on the move.
 In fact, once you retire from the military, deciding where to live permanently can be downright impossible.
 Who wants to stay in the same place for years on end?

 The truth is, settling down in a military-centric community might just be your best choice!
 You’ll have to consider things like cost of living, career opportunities in your field, VA health facilities in the area, climate, and the general desirability of the area based on your interests.
 Another crucial factor to many veterans is having a military community nearby to connect with.
-With all of those considerations in mind, here are the six best bases for retirees.
+With all of those considerations in mind, lets take a closer look.

 Choosing your forever home near Naval Station Norfolk in Virginia Beach, Virginia, is an excellent choice for plenty of reasons.
 Not only is Norfolk a bustling military town full of rich culture and history, but there's also a vibrant AD population.
 That means that you're never in need of MTFs, VA centers, or anything else your post-military life might need.
 And, because the DeCA rules changed recently, you'll have access to all the exchanges and commissaries located on Fort Story, Joint Base Langley-Eustis, Dam Neck, Little Creek, NAS Norfolk and NAS Oceana.
 And to sweeten the deal, some military housing companies even offer retirees the chance to live in a mil-housing community.
 So you'll never miss hearing Retreat and Reveille.
 Unsurprisingly, this region is highly populated with active duty and retired military families, making it a great spot to land if you’re looking for a welcoming military community.
 The beautiful beachfront location and the very reasonable cost of living don’t hurt, either.